mangpo/greenthumb/documentations/add-more-instructions.md

 If live-out at memory field is set to #t, output memory of a spec program and a candidate program have to be equivalent.
 Their memory are equivalent if their entire memory are the same.
 Currently, we do not support checking equivalence on just some parts of memory if we use the provided memory object.

 ### ARM
+#### Bits
+We define ARM as a 32-bit architecture; each register is 32-bit.

 #### Program State
-In ARM, a program state include registers, memory (for temporary variables), flag z, and special register fp (frame pointer).
-Notice that unlike LLVM IR, we use a vector to represent memory for ARM.
+In ARM, a program state include registers, stack memory (for temporary variables), flag z, and special register fp (frame pointer).
+Notice that unlike LLVM, we use a vector to represent stack memory for ARM.
+To support heap memory, we recommend using the provided memory object like in our LLVM superoptimizer.

 We represent an ARM program state as:
 ```
 (progstate (vector r0 r1 ...) (vector m0 m1 ...) z fp)
 ```
-where progstate is a struct. fp is used for accessing memory.
+where `progstate` is a struct. `fp` is used for accessing memory.
 We use a vector of 32-bit numbers to represent memory; m0 is a 32-bit chunk of memory.
-We use flag z to represent most conditions as follows:
+We use flag `z` to represent most conditions as follows:
 ```
 z = 0 | eq
 z = 1 | neq